In Your Home

 YOUTH AND SINGLE ADULTS

 If the option of adoption has never been a former topic of interest for you, however, it has now become a possible solution, talk about it with your family.
-Find out what they have to say about adoption being an alternative for an unplanned pregnancy.
+Find out what they have to say about adoption being an alternative for an unexpected pregnancy.
 If any of your family members are unsure of what to think about adoption, do research to give them clear information about the positive points surrounding it.
-Educate your family, and the friends that enter your home, during everyday conversations about why adoption can be a wonderful option for an unplanned pregnancy.
+Educate your family, and the friends that enter your home, during everyday conversations about why adoption can be a wonderful option for an unexpected pregnancy.

 Everything begins in the home.
 Your child sees and imitates your actions from the very beginning.
 The home is an environment for “seeds to be planted” throughout a child’s life.
 Since children thrive on the communication they have with each family member, a parent should speak with their child on the topics of love and relationships.
 Even the wisest and most obedient children still struggle with peer pressure, hormones, and normal physical developments, putting every teenager at risk for an unplanned pregnancy.